yanyan-li/PlanarSLAM/README.md

 ## 1. Prerequisites

-We have tested the library in **ubuntu 16.04 and ubuntu 18.04**, but it should be easy to compile in other platforms.
+We have tested the library in **ubuntu 16.04** and **ubuntu 18.04**, but it should be easy to compile on other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ### C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.